 Cockatiel Care

-Because these birds are prey animals, they often conceal their signs until they are really sick, so until it’s too late you may not even be able to say something is wrong.
+Because these birds are prey animals, they often conceal their signs until they are sick, so until it’s too late you may not even be able to say something is wrong.
 Staying ahead of medical issues is essential.

 Habitat